OpenFn/docs/docs/about-lightning.md

 essentially guaranteeing the same level of robustness by taking into account every single edge case or bug that we have ever encountered.

-#### If Lightning was built by open-sourcing code from the OpenFn platform, how is it different ?
+#### If Lightning was built by open-sourcing code from the OpenFn platform, how is it different?

 Under the hood, Lightning is the same as the OpenFn platform.
 Integrations are made up of the same building blocks of triggers, adaptors and job expressions;